Prevalidation for upper abdominal surgery

 A randomized placebo-controlled study was conducted in multidisciplinary clinics of three tertiary public hospitals in Australia and New Zealand to evaluate the efficacy of preoperative physiotherapy sessions and to reduce postoperative pulmonary complications (PPCs) after upper abdominal surgery.

-The study provides strong evidence that information relating to physiotherapy, education and prevalidation provided by a physical therapist within six weeks prior to an upper abdominal surgery reduces the incidence of PPCs, including hospital impairment, within the first 14 days after surgery.
+The study provides strong evidence that physiotherapy, education and prevalidation provided by a physical therapist within six weeks prior to an upper abdominal surgery reduces the incidence of PPCs, including hospital impairment, within the first 14 days after surgery.
 In a general population of patients admitted for elective upper abdominal surgery, a 30-minute preoperative physiotherapeutic session halves the incidence of PPCs (particularly hospitalized pneumonia) offered in existing multidisciplinary clinics of hospitals.

 PMC Journal, 2018.
 I. Boden et al.

 Physical Therapy Science